 The lively Tsukiji Market has become one of Japan’s must-visit sites, attracting not only foreign tourists, but also visitors from within Japan, eager to get a glimpse – and perhaps taste – of the freshest seafood in the city.
 The crowds of visitors have brought plenty of changes to the market – beyond the piled-high stacks of tuna, jumbo crabs and other deep sea delicacies, you'll now find an increasingly large number of shops selling street snacks to hungry tourists, eager to sample the enticing seafood on offer.
-Check out our pick of the bunch, and hurry up – the main market is scheduled to move out to Toyosu in the near future, so the Tsukiji we all know and love may be gone before you know it.
+Check out our pick of the bunch, and hurry up – the main market is scheduled to move out to Toyosu in late 2018, so the Tsukiji we all know and love may be gone before you know it.
 Meanwhile, you'll also want to check out our guide to breakfast at Tsukiji.

 The top 15

 Originally an offshoot of Ginza's Kimuraya, this pastry shop and bakery boasts a history almost as illustrious as its big brother's: it opened inside Tsukiji's outer market in 1910.
 Patrons keep coming back for their Keshi Anpan, a sweet bun made with beer hops and garnished with poppy (keshi) seeds.
 For a more orthodox alternative, try the regular anpan, which come in several different versions.

 This 80-year-old store stocks an assortment of ocean-based treats, including pickled and dried fish, satsuma-age (deep-fried minced fish and vegetables), and more.
 Try the squid dumplings, which are made with fish paste and comprise a crunchy exterior that gives way to a fluffy centre, or the corn fritters, which also contain fish paste for added depth of flavour, and are available only at Tsukiji.